DISCLAIMER: The M*A*S*H characters are

 And for a moment, she kissed

 him back.
-Then she pushed him away
+Then she pushed him away sharply, knocking him back into the wall.
+"Damn

 He rubbed his head.
-"You still don't know your own
+"You

-"And you think I don't
+"And you must think I still

-know your charms, but I do.
-And I've
+don't know your charms, but I do.
+I've been here before and I have no intention

-been here and I have no intention of going through this again."
-She was breathing hard, her face
+of going through it again."
+She was breathing hard, her face flushed.

 He wanted to say he was

 sorry.
-But all he felt was the fading
+But all he felt was the fading warmth of her lips on his, making life seem

-warmth of her lips on his, making life seem just a little less empty.
+just a little less empty.

 "You have rounds,

-disappointed in him as she turned away and left him alone.
+Doctor."
+She sounded very disappointed in him as she turned away and left

 He wondered if it was bad